ShivaunBartoo/1800_202510_BBY25/README.md

 This client-side JavaScript web application provides real-time weather updates for cities worldwide.
 It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the COMP-1800 course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.

 Example:
 - Real-time weather updates for any city.